annieycchiu/sf311-airflow-kafka-etl-pipeline/README.md

   * **Streaming Data ETL Pipeline**:Leveraging skills from Data Streaming course to build a real-time streaming data pipeline.
   * **Data Visualization**: Mapping 311 cases across the city to identify hotspots and patterns.
-  * **Closure Time Prediction**:Using machine learning to predict case closure times, considering factors like case type and location.**
+  * **Request Resolved Time Prediction**:Using machine learning to predict case closure times, considering factors like case type and location.**

 ## Architecture Diagram